thaiquangphat/Image-Restoration-in-Frequency-Domain/README.md

 ### Assumptions

-Upon solving this problem, we consider the following assumptions:
+Upon solving this problem, we consider the following assumption:
-- <b>No knowledge of the original heart image:</b> We do not have the detailed heart image, thus at the restored result, we accept to our understanding.
+- <b>No knowledge of the original heart image:</b> We will recover the degraded image as to verify the correctness of the degraded function, with not having the original heart image, thus at the restored result, we accept the result to our understanding.
-- <b>Gaussian or Butterworth:</b> We assume the blurred image is filtered using either Gaussian or Butterworth lowpass filters, other methods are not considered.

 ## Approach